 Also, the best I could tell from Kung Fu history (which we know is not fully documented or accurate), Hung Gar is older than Wing Chun.

-It turns out, the Hung Gar grandmasters were hiding and training inside the Southern Shaolin Temple in opposition to the then empire… before the temple was burned down by the imperial army.
+It turns out the Hung Gar grandmasters were hiding and training inside the Southern Shaolin Temple in opposition to the then empire before the imperial army burned down the temple.